Do you struggle to save money and not spend it?

 - If A Deposit Is Pending, Can I Use The Money?

 Do A Budgeting Checkup

 I’m a strong believer that getting on a budget is the first step to financial freedom.
-Additionally, going forward, it should be the starting point for every financial decision you make.
+Additionally, it should be your starting point for every financial decision you make.

 But, if you constantly find yourself running low on funds and dipping into savings, it is likely just a symptom of an inaccurate, or mis-aligned budget.